mikepthomas/projects/_posts/eurorack-modular-synth.md

 ![Sequencer Installed in the Case](/assets/blog/eurorack-modular-synth/sequencer-installed.jpg)

 Kit contains the `Quantity` needed for building 1 unit.
+I have purchased 2 units.

 #### PCB